10 Most Dangerous Neighborhoods in Austin

 Overall, Austin residents have a 1 in 18 chance of becoming the victims of a crime.
 The most dangerous neighborhoods in the city are generally in the north and central parts of the city.

-The most dangerous neighborhood in Austin is Georgian Acres.
+Another one of the most dangerous neighborhoods in Austin is Georgian Acres.
 This residential area in north central Austin has a population of 9,600 and the worst levels of crime in the city.
 The crime rate in Georgian Acres was 10,925 per 100,000 in 2022, which is a whopping 365% higher than the national average.
 Georgian Acres has a bad reputation, which is well-deserved.
 However, in recent years parts of the neighborhood have begun to be revitalized.
 The current median home price stands at just $90,800.

 Another one of the most violent neighborhoods in Austin is Montopolis.
 This neighborhood is located in southeast Austin and has a population of 12,211.
 It has been considered one of the worst parts of Austin for years, as the neighborhood’s crime rate is an astounding 302% higher than the national average.
 With residents having a 1 in 11 chance of becoming the victim of any type of crime, Montopolis is definitely an area that is best left avoided.